tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/state_ops.md

 ##### Returns:

-  An `Output` holding the value of this variable after its initializer has run.
+  A `Tensor` holding the value of this variable after its initializer has run.